 What is medical malpractice?

 Medical malpractice takes place when an individual who seeks medical help is harmed by a doctor, or another medical professional, who doesn’t perform his or her duties to the level that is expected.
 This can happen by the action, or inaction, of a medical professional that results in personal injury.

-- Showing a doctor-patient relationship existed: You must show that you, or the victim, had a relationship with the medical professional that caused the injury.
-You must have hired the doctor or have been treated by the medical professional.
+- Showing a doctor-patient relationship existed: You must show that you, or the victim, had a relationship with the medical professional who caused the injury.
+You must have hired the doctor or have been treated by a medical professional.
 A consulting physician who did not treat you can raise questions of whether a relationship existed.